 This might interest you as well

 This document is an advertisement.
-Unless indicated otherwise, source: Erste Asset Management GmbH.
+All data is sourced from Erste Asset Management GmbH, unless indicated otherwise.
 Our languages of communication are German and English.

 The management company can decide to revoke the arrangements it has made for the distribution of unit certificates abroad, taking into account the regulatory requirements.

 This document serves as additional information for our investors and is based on the knowledge of the staff responsible for preparing it at the time of preparation.
 Our analyses and conclusions are general in nature and do not take into account the individual needs of our investors in terms of earnings, taxation, and risk appetite.
 Past performance is not a reliable indicator of the future performance of a fund.
 Please note that investments in securities entail risks in addition to the opportunities presented here.
 The value of shares and their earnings can rise and fall.
 Changes in exchange rates can also have a positive or negative effect on the value of an investment.
 For this reason, you may receive less than your originally invested amount when you redeem your shares.
 Persons who are interested in purchasing shares in investment funds are advised to read the current fund prospectus(es) and the Information for Investors pursuant to § 21 AIFMG, especially the risk notices they contain, before making an investment decision.
 If the fund currency is a currency other than the investor's home currency, changes in the corresponding exchange rate may have a positive or negative impact on the value of his investment and the amount of the costs incurred in the fund - converted into his home currency.